Financial, tax, and audit services for cooperatives

 We make every effort to help our clients plan for maximum tax advantages.
 Proper planning requires special knowledge of the tax issues and opportunities facing your company.
 Experience is not the only factor in achieving excellence; it also takes creativity, ability, training, caring, and discipline.

-In addition, we have experience navigating the complicated rules of IRC 1382, various revenue rulings and tax court case law to best utilize the allocation of patronage income, which could help maximize use of net operating losses.
+In addition, we have experience navigating the complicated rules of IRC 1382, various revenue rulings, and tax court case law to best use the allocation of patronage income, which could help maximize use of net operating losses.